15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 One arm dumbbell bent over reverse fly is a strength exercise that works your traps and deltoids.

-When done correctly, it is a great basic move that can effectively target your neck, shoulders, upper back, and upper body area.
+When done correctly, it is a great basic move that effectively targets the neck, shoulders, upper back, and upper body area.

 One Arm Dumbbell Bent Over Reverse Fly

-1. Holding a dumbbell in one hand, bend at the hips and knees until your torso is parallel to the floor.
+1. Hold a dumbbell in one hand and bend at the hips and knees.

 2. For stability, grasp something stable with your free hand.

-3. Your back should be straight and the arm with the dumbbell should be hanging straight down in front of you, with your palm facing inward (neutral grip).
+3. Your back should be straight, and the arm with the dumbbell should hang straight down in front of you, with your palm facing inward (neutral grip).

-4. Keeping your elbow slightly flexed, raise the dumbbell directly out to the side until the dumbbell is level with the height of your shoulders
+4. Lift the dumbbell straight out to the side until it’s level with your shoulders.

-5. Hold for a count of two and then slowly lower the dumbbells to the starting position in a controlled manner.
+5. Hold for a count of two and then lower the dumbbells back.

 Tips